matthiaslum/housing_grants/README.md

 4. Create a new schema named 'housing-grants'
 5. Upon npm run start, the database connection will be established/authenticated and the tables will be created by Sequelize.

+Accessing the endpoints:
+Postman scripts have been uploaded too, giving a sample of how to send HTTP requests.

+Sample Data:
+mysql table data has been uploaded.
+You can load it into mysql workbench to prevent manual entry of data.

+Assumptions about the assignment.